Kripke-Joyal forcing for type theory and uniform fibrations: Introduction

 Throughout the paper, we shall work assuming a fixed inaccessible cardinal $\kappa$.\footnote{Alternatively, we could have assumed an internal full subcategory of $\tE$ closed under the appropriate category-theoretic operations.} We say that a set is $\kappa$-\strong{small} if it has cardinality less than $\kappa$.
-We say that a category is \strong{locally small} or \strong{locally $\kappa$-small} if its hom-classes are sets or $\kappa$-small sets, respectively.
-Similarly, we say that a category is \strong{small} or \strong{$\kappa$-small} if its class of objects is a set and it is locally small or its class of objects is $\kappa$-small and it is locally $\kappa$-small, respectively.
-We write~$\cSet$ for the category of sets and functions, ${\cSet}^\bullet$ for the category of pointed sets and point-preserving functions, ${\cSet}_{\kappa}$ for the category of $\kappa$-small sets and functions and ${\cSet}^\bullet_{\kappa}$ for the category of pointed $\kappa$-small sets.
+We say that a category is \strong{locally small} (or \strong{locally $\kappa$-small}) if its hom-classes are sets (or $\kappa$-small sets, respectively).
+Similarly, we say that a category is \strong{small} (or \strong{$\kappa$-small}) if its class of objects is a set and it is locally small (or its class of objects is $\kappa$-small and it is locally $\kappa$-small, respectively).
+We write~$\cSet$ for the category of sets and functions, ${\cSet}^\bullet$ for the category of pointed sets and point-preserving functions, ${\cSet}_{\kappa}$ for the category of sets of rank $< \kappa$ and functions (which is equivalent to the category of $\kappa$-small sets and functions, but has the advantage of being small) and~${\cSet}^\bullet_{\kappa}$ for the category of pointed sets of rank $< \kappa$.

 {\em Acknowledgements.} We are grateful to Thierry Coquand and Andy Pitts for helpful conversations on the topic of this paper and comments on a draft version of it.
 Steve Awodey and Nicola Gambino are grateful for the support of the Centre for Advanced Study at the Norwegian Academy of Science and Letters, where this research was begun.
-Awodey was also supported by the Air Force Office of Scientific Research under MURI grant FA9550-15-1-0053 and award number FA9550-21-1-0009.
-Gambino was supported by EPSRC via grant~EP/V002325/1 and AFOSR under agreements FA9550-17-1-0290 and FA9550-21-1-0007.
+Awodey was also supported by the Air Force Office of Scientific Research under MURI grant FA9550-21-1-0009, and award number FA9550-21-1-0009.
+Gambino was supported by EPSRC via grant~EP/V002325/2 and AFOSR under agreements FA9550-17-1-0290 and FA9550-21-1-0007.
 The work in this paper was carried out while Sina Haztratpour was a research fellow at the University of Leeds, supported by AFOSR under agreement~FA9550-17-1-0290.
+We are grateful to the referee for their careful reading of the paper.
+Proof trees were typeset using Paul Taylor's prooftree package.